OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 Because cursepy is modular, this data can be literally anything!
 So having a standardized way to get this data is very important.

-CIs also provide all addon info in a convent way.
+CIs also provide all addon info in a convenient way.
 Most users do not want to manually parse request data!

 Finally, CI's convenience methods make using cursepy much easier.